-Riders who are classified 1 lap down in the first race will start the restarted race from Pit Lane.
+Riders who are classified 1 full lap down (having been lapped by the race leader) in the first race will start the restarted race from Pit Lane.

-Riders who are classified 2 or more laps down in the first race will not be eligible to restart.
+Riders who are classified 2 or more full laps down (having been lapped more than once by the race leader) in the first race will not be eligible to restart.